torvalds/linux/Documentation/teaching/labs/kernel_modules.rst

 ``module_init`` macro will be executed.
 Similarly, when the module is unloaded the routine specified as a parameter of the ``module_exit`` will be executed.

-A complete example of compiling and loading/unloading mode is presented below:
+A complete example of compiling and loading/unloading a kernel module is presented below:

 .. code-block:: bash

    faust:~/lab-01/modul-lin# ls
    Kbuild  Makefile  modul.c

    faust:~/lab-01/modul-lin# make
    make -C /lib/modules/`uname -r`/build M=`pwd`
    make[1]: Entering directory `/usr/src/linux-2.6.28.4'